GIFTNOAH/MTN-Assessment-1-/README.md

 -small business owners

 The Intended Users are:
--Persons who wish to use online store from their comfort of their homes.
+.Persons who wish to use online store from their comfort of their homes.
--Connect communities with the variety of stores.
+.Connect communities with the variety of stores.

 Team members:
 Nowa Baloyi